ibm-cloud-docs/schematics/about.md

 **Should I manage all of mu resources with {{site.data.keyword.cloud_notm}} Schematics?** </br>

 **I am not familiar with Terraform, can I still use {{site.data.keyword.cloud_notm}} Schematics?** </br>
 Yes. {{site.data.keyword.cloud_notm}} Schematics provides a set of pre-defined Terraform templates that you can choose from.
 Simply select the template that you want from the {{site.data.keyword.cloud_notm}} console and fill out the variables to customize your {{site.data.keyword.cloud_notm}} resource.
-Then, create a workspace in {{site.data.keyword.cloud_notm}} Schematics from this template and watch {{site.data.keyword.cloud_notm}} Schematics provision the resourcs for you.
+Then, create a workspace in {{site.data.keyword.cloud_notm}} Schematics from this template and watch {{site.data.keyword.cloud_notm}} Schematics provision the resources for you.

 ## How it works
 {: #schematics-architecture}